 Bias Incident Reporting

 There are times when this environment may be compromised when a biased or hate-related incident occurs.
-You can report a bias or hate-related incident as a witness or a victim by completing the Student Complaint Report.
+You can report a bias or hate-related incident as a witness or a victim by completing the Bias Incident Reporting Form.
 Although it is helpful to tell us who you are, reports can be made anonymously.

 What is a Bias Incident?

 Non-criminal activity committed against a person or property that is motivated, in whole or in part, by the offender’s bias against a race, color, creed, ethnicity, national origin, gender, gender identity or expression, marital status, sexual orientation, disability, age or religion, veteran status or any combination of these or related factors.
 Bias incidents are instances of verbal and non-verbal conduct or behavior that is threatening, harassing, intimidating, discriminatory, hostile or damaging to property by known or unknown perpetrators that occurs on Georgia Southern University campus or within an area that impacts the Georgia Southern University community.